 Email me if you find anything!

 Information for teachers (including PPTs!)

-If you ‘re a college or high school instructor looking to adopt the cartoon book(s) for a class, check out the information here and here.
-(In particular, you should be able to request a free electronic examination copy.
-If you want a hard copy here’s info on desk copies or examination copies; make sure to read the terms and conditions!)
-For information about PPTs please contact email@example.com.
-If you have any trouble please contact me.
+If you ‘re a college or high school instructor looking to adopt the cartoon book(s) for a class, check out the information here.
+(Here’s info on desk copies or examination copies.)
+For information about PPTs please click on the Resources tab here or contact me.
+Click here for detailed page notes.